Youssef0603/File-Manager/README.md

 Welcome to the File Manager App built with React Native!
 This app allows users to manage files and folders on their devices.
 You can search, sort, add files, and create folders easily.

 ## Features

-File Management: Browse, search, and organize files and folders.
+- **File Management**: Browse, search, and organize files and folders.
-Integration with Device: Utilizes React Native File System (react-native-fs) library to interact with device storage.
+- **Integration with Device**: Utilizes React Native File System (react-native-fs) library to interact with device storage.
-User Interface Components:
+- **User Interface Components**:
-React Native SVG for vector graphics.
+  - React Native SVG for vector graphics.
-React Native Super Grid for grid layouts.
+  - React Native Super Grid for grid layouts.
-@gorhom/bottom-sheet for bottom sheet functionality.
+  - @gorhom/bottom-sheet for bottom sheet functionality.
-React Native Progress Circle for progress indicators.
+  - React Native Progress Circle for progress indicators.
-React Native UI Lib for UI components.
+  - React Native UI Lib for UI components.

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).